 "The (transfer) is necessary to support critical operations in the Tidelands area, including lifeguards and marine safety, waterfront maintenance, beach cleanup and maintenance operations, the Convention Center, and Long Beach Aquarium (of the Pacific) debt payments," Nakamoto noted in a memo Tuesday to the City Council.

-City officials also note that the deferral of dozens of infrastructure projects in recent years along and near the shore, including repairs to the marinas, bluff erosion maintenance and seawall fixes, have grown to almost $315 million, making the transfer all the more critical now and
+City officials also note that the deferral of dozens of infrastructure projects in recent years along and near the shore, including repairs to the marinas, bluff erosion maintenance and seawall fixes, have grown to almost $315 million, making the transfer all the more critical now and in coming years.

 In addition to the port transfer, the Tidelands Fund raises money from parking fees, oil revenues and special event leases, among other sources.